 Open Plan Living

 The open-plan northern pavilion is where we deviate from the traditional homestead.
-Anchored by heavy rammed earth walls to the rear, this contemporary living space opens up with pitched ceilings and expansive northern glazing framing views of the surrounding mountains.
+Anchored by heavy rammed earth walls to the rear, this is still an open, contemporary living space.
+With pitched ceilings and expansive northern glazing opening up to mountain views.

 The northern facade provides generous glazing.
-The master bedroom, living areas, and study have a strong connection to the surrounding landscape and are filled with light.
-The alfresco provides a connection between these spaces and the internal courtyard to the south.
+The master bedroom, living areas, and study have a strong connection to the landscape.
+Full height windows fill them with natural light.
+The alfresco connects these spaces and the internal courtyard to the south.

 The southern courtyard provides a cool retreat during summer.
 It is protected from the prevailing westerly winds.
 It only needs fencing on one side to keep enterprising marsupials out of the garden.